hyperspy/hyperspy/doc/user_guide/io.rst

 By default, a :py:class:`zarr.storage.NestedDirectoryStore` is used, but other zarr store can be used by providing a `zarr store <https://zarr.readthedocs.io/en/stable/api/storage.html>`_ instead as argument to the :py:meth:`~.signal.BaseSignal.save` or the :py:func:`~.io.load` function.
-If a zspy file have been saved with a different store, it would need to be loaded by passing a store of the same type:
+If a zspy file has been saved with a different store, it would need to be loaded by passing a store of the same type:

 .. code-block:: python